 Bethune-Cookman University

-At roughly $15,000 average net price with a 100% acceptance rate, Bethune-Cookman is the most accessible entry point on this list.
+At roughly $15,000 average net price with a 100% acceptance rate, Bethune-Cookman is one of the most accessible options on this list.

 Morgan State University